Informfully/Documentation/docs/source/native.rst

 When it comes to building an Expo stand-alone app, you can also use a service like `Expo's standalone builds <https://docs.expo.io/versions/latest/guides/building-standalone-apps.html>`_ if you want to get an IPA/APK for distribution without having to build the native code yourself.

-And if you want to build and deploy your app yourself, you wil need to eject from CRNA and use Xcode and Android Studio.
+And if you want to build and deploy your app yourself, you will need to eject from CRNA and use Xcode and Android Studio.
 This is usually as simple as running ``npm run eject`` in your project, which will walk you through the process.
 Make sure to install ``react-native-cli`` and follow the `native code getting started guide for React Native <https://reactnative.dev/docs/getting-started>`_.